joffreybesos/d2r-mapview/README.md

 #### Shortcut keys

+It's a good idea to add `~` in front of the hotkey.
+This is to make the key still send the normal keystroke as well as trigger the MH function.

 | Setting |     Default     |    Description    |
 | :-------------- | :------------------ | :---------------------- |
 | increaseMapSizeKey | NumpadAdd | Key to increase the size of the map |